TM2611/digital-garden/_notes/002 Permanent Notes/Git Ignore Cache.md

 # Stop tracking changes for files already in the repository

 # Encounter Detail
-[<sub><sup>Write a detailed description of the problem you encountered here.
-Include any error messages, unexpected behaviours, and the context in which the problem occurred.</sup></sub>]

 Tried to add all subfolders with the name `.obsidian` to `.gitignore`.